19sandip/todo_app/README.md

 -smart assign ->

-To impliment this feature I have stored all the teammates informatin in the localStorage;
+To implement this feature I have stored all the teammates information in the localStorage;
-first I am using forOf loop on the teammates array and finding the user with minimum assigned task.
+First I am using the forOf loop on the teammates array and finding the user with the minimum assigned task.
 After that I simply call the **assignTask** function which is already written for assigning the task with email;

 -conflict handling->